As of May 2019

 Exhibit at all reasonable times the books of account and financial records to any director of the corporation, or to his or her agent or attorney, on request therefore.

-Render to the President and directors, whenever requested, an account of any or all of his or her transactions as Membership Secretary/Treasurer and of the financial condition of the corporation.
+Render to the President and directors, whenever requested, an account of any or all of his or her transactions as Treasurer and of the financial condition of the corporation.

 Prepare, or cause to be prepared, and certify, or cause to be certified, the financial statements to be included in any required reports.

-In general, perform all duties incident to the office of Membership Secretary/Treasurer and such other duties as may be required by law, by the Articles of Incorporation or by these Bylaws or which may be assigned to him or her from time to time by the Board of Directors.
+In general, perform all duties incident to this office of and such other duties as may be required by law, by the Articles of Incorporation or by these Bylaws or which may be assigned to him or her from time to time by the Board of Directors.

-U.A.P.P.E.A.L. shall make no loans to any officer, director, or member.
+U.A.P.P.E.A.L. shall make no loans to any officer or director.

 U.A.P.P.E.A.L.
 Founding Officers may attend the Board meetings even after their term is expired.
 Founding Officers shall not have a vote, and shall not be counted for purposes of determining a quorum.